 How Do I Become a Christian Counselor?

-A Christian counselor is an individual with Christian values who works as a licensed counseling professional.
-Read on to learn about certification and licensing requirements, as well as education programs available.
+Learn how you as a Christian counselor can work as a licensed counseling professional who incorporates their faith and values.
+Read on to learn about certification and licensing requirements, education programs available and the estimated annual salary.
 Schools offering Christian Counseling degrees can also be found in these popular choices.

 Christian Counselor Programs